GGNahuel/08-AdministracionTurnosClinica/README.md

   * Client-Server architecture.
 The communication with the API is by HTTP requests
   * API with specific CORS protection
   * User sessions, registration, and roles with different permissions for both the API and the webpage
+  * Encryption of user passwords by BCrypt password encoder
   * Generation and use of CSRF tokens to protect against potential database security threats
   * Validations on both backend and frontend
   * Custom exceptions and DTOs for improved error handling and communication with the frontend